Rappahannock Community College 2017-2018 Governance Committee

 Expectation: This committee provides leadership and input institution-wide related to compliance with the Americans with Disabilities Act (ADA), Equal Employment Opportunity and Affirmative Action (EEO/AA), and application of the Title IX of Education Amendments of 1972 .
 The committee annually reviews applicable college policies and procedures related to ADA, EEO/AA, and Title IX, and makes recommendations to the appropriate bodies when change is indicated (President, Vice Presidents, Human Resources).
 The committee makes recommendations regarding planning training/programming/professional development to facilitate the college’s commitment to meeting the requirements of each of the laws, and to provide information to students, faculty and staff.

-- Develop recommendations to increase diversity and inclusion by increasing and monitoring underrepresented populations in the workforce.
+- Utilize a dashboard to report and monitor increase of underrepresented populations in the workforce.

 - Develop policies and awareness exercises to promote inclusion.